-Johann Heinrich Wachtmeister from Sachsen-Meiningen and Barbara Elisabeth Göbel from Eisenach married on 25 April 1766 in Büdingen.
+Johann Heinrich Wachtmeister from [the duchy of] Sachsen-Meiningen and Barbara Elisabeth Göbel from Eisenach married on 25 April 1766 in Büdingen.

 Johann Heinrich Wachtmeister, a farmer, and his wife, Barbara Elisabeth, arrived from Lübeck at the port of Oranienbaum on 9 August 1766 aboard the Russian galliot Strelna under the command of Lieutenant Sornev.